rbowsley/lamplighthelp/source/16-9-0 Creating_report_templates.markdown

 ![{{work}} {{report}} templates](16.9.0c.png)

-**Completing the template**
+**Completing the Template**

-Once you have completed the template it will save and take you back to the {{report}} templates page, without showing you the results.
-For this reason we recommend you create your {{report}} normally first, to ensure it's been created correctly and is showing appropriate data, before recreating it in the {{report}} templates section.
+- We recommend you create your {{report}} normally first, to ensure it's been created correctly and is showing appropriate data, before recreating it in the {{report}} templates section.
+This is because once you have completed the template it saves and take you back to the {{report}} templates page, without showing you the results.
+For more on running a {{report}}, see [13.1.0 Running {{Report}}s](/help/index/p/13.1.0).

-There is an additional page when creating a template, that you do not see in the normal {{report}} process.
-The first page allows you to give the {{report}} a name, and a description, so that staff will know what {{report}} they are running, and can understand what it is designed to do.
+- The first page of the template is where you give the {{report}} a name, and a description, so that staff will know what {{report}} they are running, and can understand what it is designed to do.
 We encourage you to be as specific as possible.
+The name of the report will show up in the list, and if you hover over it then the description will show too.
-You can also lock the report, so that only you can edit it.
-(Although only system administrators can alter it regardless.)
+- You can also lock the report so that only you can edit it on this page.

 ![{{work}} {{report}} name and description](1214a.png)